lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$q = \sqrt{\frac{1}{E} \sum_{ij}a_{ij}x_{ij}^2 - 1}$$

 that is the SD of the distribution of trophic distances, a food web will be more coherent when $q$ is closer to zero.
 When $q = 0$ the maximal coherence is achieved and corresponds to a layered network in which every node has an integer trophic level [@Johnson2014; @Johnson2017].
-As a null model to compare coherence and trophic level we generated 1000 Erdös-Rényi random networks with at least one basal species and the same number of species and links that the network of interest.
+To compare coherence and trophic level we generated 1000 null model networks with at least one basal species and the same number of species and links---or approximately the same---than the network of interest.
 Then we calculated the 99% CI using the 0.5% and 99.5% quantiles the distribution of $q$ and $tp$; and the z-scores as:

-$$z_i=\frac{q_{obs} - q_{(rand)}}{\sigma_{q(rand)}}$$
+$$z_i=\frac{q_{obs} - q_{null}}{\sigma_{qnull}}$$

-where $q_{obs}$ is the observed coherence, $q_{(rand)}$ is the mean coherence from the Erdös-Rényi networks and $\sigma_{q(rand)}$ is the standard deviation.
+where $q_{obs}$ is the observed coherence, $q_{null}$ is the mean coherence from the null model networks and $\sigma_{qnull}$ is the standard deviation.
 The same formula is used for $tp$.
 The z -score thus measures the significance of deviations of the real network from the null hypothesis.
 If the distribution of the quantity ($q$, $tp$) under the null model is normal, a z-score greater than 2 is evidence than the observed quantity is significantly greater than its random counterpart, and a z-score less than 2 means that the quantity is significantly lower.
 If the distribution under the null model is skewed this is not necessarily true and thus we must rely on confidence intervals.

 #### Modularity